Presiding officers, legislators must strengthen public trust in legislatures: LS Speaker Birla | Politics

 - India

-Lok Sabha Speaker Om Birla on Monday stressed the need to further strengthen public trust in legislative bodies, saying the responsibility of making these democratic institutions more credible and accountable to the people rests with presiding officers and elected representatives.
+Lok Sabha Speaker Om Birla on Monday stressed the need to further strengthen public trust in legislative bodies and said the responsibility of making these democratic institutions more credible and accountable to the people rests with presiding officers and elected representatives.

 Birla said it is primarily the responsibility of the speakers of state legislatures and public representatives to make legislative assemblies more authentic and people-centric.